email4-dev/.github/comparison.md

 | Dashboard       | Sveltekit         | No        | The FOSS version lacks multi-tenancy, log viewing, and analytics                                                      |

 ## Email Server / Account
-FOSS: BYO (Bring Your Own)
+FOSS: BYO (Bring Your Own), single email account for all forms
-SaaS: High availability Email4.dev email service + BYO, optional backup email server configuration (in case your main server is down)
+SaaS: High availability Email4.dev email service + BYO, optional backup email server configuration (in case your main server is down), each form may use a seperate email account

 ## Multiple users/tenants
 SaaS only